AnyChart/docs.anychart.com/Common_Settings/Event_Listeners.md

 Opposite to mouse-related methods, these point-related events can provide information about the point.

 In the next sample two listeners are added.
 One of them tracks clicks and changes the fill of the point, the second one handles double-click on the point and uses point's "url" value as the query for the google search and opens a new page with a google search.
-When a point is clicked once, it changes the color.
+When a point is clicked on once, it changes the color.

 ```
 // add a listener